 1. In order to take the Child/Adolescent Neurology Subspecialty Certification Exam, applicants must have satisfactorily completed neurology or child neurology residency program training and achieved primary certification in neurology from the AOBNP.

-2. The Child/Adolescent Neurology Subspecialty Certification Exam is offered one weekend, typically every May.
-The application period opens February 15.
-Applications are due March 15.
+2. The Child/Adolescent Neurology Subspecialty Certification Exam is typically offered once annually.
+The application period opens six months prior to the exam.

 Become Board Certified

 3. Upon successful completion of all exam components, the AOBNP will recommend osteopathic board certification to the AOA.

 4. You will receive a letter from the AOA via email once certification has been approved.